-They don’t call it pound cake for nothing, have you lifted a truly homemade loaf before, easily over a pound.
-Easter season growing up usually meant a two foot long pound cake made by my grandmother.
+They don’t call it a pound cake for anything, have you lifted a truly homemade loaf before, easily over a pound.
+Easter season growing up usually meant a two-foot long pound cake made by my grandmother.
 She used a special long loaf pan to make this.
 I purchased a pan several years ago and I have made the long version before, here is a picture before my blogging days.
-We have so many fun pound cake recipes from Lemon Lime pound cake or simple short cut lemon pound cake.
+We have so many fun pound cake recipes from Lemon Lime pound cake or simple shortcut lemon pound cake.

 |Before hitting the oven.|